The Misfit’s Guide to Content Writing

 SEO content writing.

-Content writing is kind of a big deal for SEO because it’s all over your website.
-You can’t have an SEO strategy without a content strategy and a content strategy without a content writing strategy is bollocks.
+Content writing is a big deal for SEO because words are all over your website.
+You can’t have an SEO strategy without a content strategy—and a content strategy without a content writing strategy is bollocks.

 Blogging is ALIVE!

 You thought blogging was dead.
 You hear it all the time on LinkedIn.
-The folks that spout that blarney also say SEO is dead.
-Ignore them, they are absolute pilchards.
+Ignore anyone who says it, it’s bullshit.

 Keywords.